Tasty Recipes for the Home Cook

 11. Assembling Rice:

 12. Preheat 1 tablespoon oil to a wok or skillet on medium heat.
-Add onion, ginger, and garlic and cook about 1 minute.
+Add onion, ginger, and garlic, and cook for about 1 minute.
 Add bean sprouts, scallion, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
-Cook, stirring frequently for 2 minutes.
+Cook, stirring frequently, for 2 minutes.

 13. Next, add pork.
 Sauté one minute.
 Add rice, breaking up any lumps, then add sauce.
 Cook stirring frequently until hot.